Kenn3o3/IB_Trading_System/ReadMe.md

-# AI-Powered Algorithmic Trading System with Interactive Brokers
+# AI-Powered Algorithmic Trading System with Interactive Brokers (In Construction)

 This project is an algorithmic trading system that integrates multiple LLM-based AI agents with Interactive Brokers (IBKR) for automated market analysis and trade execution.
 Using a blackboard architecture, the system employs a collaborative multi-agent approach to analyze market data, conduct debates on market outlook, and execute trades with robust risk management.